Because it doesn’t use a free price system.

 This isn’t as evil and selfish as it may sound.

-Maybe you’ve done something well beyond your job description at work and someone else got the credit so you aren’t as willing to go the extra mile next time.
+Maybe you’ve done something extraordinary at work and someone else got the credit.
+Next time you aren’t as willing to go the extra mile.

 It’s not about getting the right people in charge.
 Even the best drivers can’t drive blindfolded.